OHMAMMAD/Visual-Brainfuck-Interpreter-VBI/README.md

    but i can add more  to it, I don't know what i can add to improve code writing right now, so if enyone is reading this, please suggest everything that comes to your mind.

- #make it so that you can add hash sign every where, not only at the start